 Do like Servebolt preaches – fix all bugs

-In our opinion, every programmer or front-end developer with a little respect for his own profession should spend more time on becoming a better coder.
-Bugs and overuse of resources are what is making the internet slow.
-Computers are fast, but with today’s insane use of libraries, plugins, and extensions things easily can get out of hand.
-We had a big laugh in the office the other day when one of the guys had found an application that drew in 250MB of external libraries to say “Hello World”.
+In our opinion, every programmer or front-end developer with little respect for his own profession should spend more time on becoming a better coder.
+Bugs and overuse of resources are what are making the internet slow.
+Computers are fast, but with today’s insane use of libraries, plugins, and extensions, things can easily get out of hand.
+We had a big laugh in the office the other day when one of the guys found an application that drew in 250MB of external libraries to say, “Hello World.”

 HTML, CSS and JS Bugs

-To fix frontend bugs, like HTML, may sound weird to people.
+Fixing frontend bugs, like HTML, may sound weird to people.
 Many themes come with bugs out of the box, and people tend to neglect them.
-The same principle is valid for this kind of bugs, any error or exception will consume processing power – which will slow down the rendering of your site.
+The same principle is valid for this kind of bug, any error or exception will consume processing power – which will slow down the rendering of your site.
 This is especially true for mobile devices.

 By using the W3C Markup Validation Service we could easily identify a bunch of errors on our own pages and got rid of about 46 warnings and errors on our front page.
 The result after fixing them was more instant and snappy rendering and display of our page.

 Also, we stripped out a bunch of no-longer-used CSS and JS and made a few notes about inefficient code we’d like to refactor and improve at some point.